-Shout Out is a no prep game that can be used when students are in need of a break to release some energy.
-Games like this, while loud can be done in a controlled way that will help students focus on the next task.
-More brain break activities for teen and young learners can be found here.
+Shout Out is a no-prep game that can be used when students are in need of a break and need to release some energy.
+Games such as this one, although loud, are possible to do in a controlled way that will help students focus on the next task.
+You will find more ‘brain break’ activities here.

 This activity is very simple.
 First, the teacher calls out a letter and students have to say or shout (or even whisper!) a word with that letter.
 The student who says the word first gets a point (or other reward).

 Got more ideas on how to use this game in class?
 Leave your ideas and suggestions in the comment section below.

 Vocabulary Fortunes – This online ESL Game is a great way to practice vocabulary with teens and adults.
 This activity is a great way to end class.